 Eliminating a Bad Hiring Process

 1. Start from the root cause of bad hires by creating consistent rubrics for proper evaluation.
 Pricing recruitment is half of the job to find the right mix of diversity and competence.
-So, communicate and cite specific skills and desired behaviour into your job description ads.
-Similarly, the interviewer or recruiter should know the details and skills that are required in the postition.
+So, communicate and cite specific skills and desired behaviour in your job description ads.
+Similarly, the interviewer or recruiter should know the details and skills that are required in the position.

 2. Prioritise behaviours first, second to characteristics.
 A way to check this is through a candidate’s responsiveness to feedback.
 This helps predict the person’s coachability and competence.
 Then, hone in on their skills like an ability to learn new technology or execute creative solutions.